coleifer/peewee/docs/peewee/sqlite_ext.rst

          Row(key='k3', value='v3'),
          Row(key='k9', value='v9')]

-    Attempting to get a single non-existant key will result in a ``KeyError``, but slices will not raise an exception:
+    Attempting to get a single non-existant key will result in a ``DoesNotExist``, but slices will not raise an exception:

     .. code-block:: pycon

         >>> KV['k1']
         ...
-        KeyError: 'k1'
+        KV.DoesNotExist: <Model:KV> instance matching query does not exist: ...

         >>> list(KV['k1':'k1'])
         []